Table of contents

 Now, let’s look at the middle layer of our brand pyramid: brand identity.

 Your brand identity consists of all the tangible elements that make up the look and feel of your brand.
-It’s a system that combines logo design, typography, colours, and even the sort of things you say (and how you say them).
+It’s a system that combines logo design, typography, colors, and even the sort of things you say (and how you say them).
 A strong brand leaves nothing to chance.

 Consider this for a moment: